agner/agner/README.md

 List the versions of the given `PACKAGE`

+    agner prefix PACKAGE [-v/--version VERSION]

+Prints prefix where package is installed.
+If package is not installed, prints nothing.

     agner verify [SPEC FILENAME (agner.config by default)]

 Verify specification file for correctness; intended to be used to package maintainers to simplify